-Sue graduated from Plymouth University’s BA (Hons) Fine Art degree in 2009 with a first class degree.
-Determined to further her broaden of artistic skills and understanding, Sue progressed onto the MA Contemporary Art Practice programme with Plymouth University where her work continued to attract local and national attention.
+Sue graduated from the University of Plymouth's BA (Hons) Fine Art degree in 2009 with a first class degree.
+Determined to further her broaden of artistic skills and understanding, Sue progressed onto the MA Contemporary Art Practice programme with the University of Plymouth where her work continued to attract local and national attention.

 mature student who has been wheelchair-bound for much of her life, Sue’s work

 as a multimedia, performance and installation artist often revolves around,

 and indeed sometimes actively involves, her wheelchair.
 Sue came to the

 attention of the press with a controversial project during her undergraduate